 In 2020, he started to learn Tanzanian Sign Language from a friend who is deaf.
 In 2021, he started teaching deaf students mathematics classes at Bwiru Boys Technical School in Mwanza.

 Steve is from the Detroit area of Michigan and first came to Tanzania as a teacher in the U.S. Peace Corps in 2004.
 Mwanza is called “Rock City” (for the beautiful granite formations dotting the area), and Lake Victoria is one of the “Great Lakes” of Africa.
 Steve likes to say that he came from Rock City-USA to Rock City-Tanzania and from the Great Lakes of Michigan to the Great Lakes of East Africa.

-Before he started as Regional Director with Maryknoll Lay Missioners in 2018, he managed public health and rural livelihood development programs for small and large international nonprofit organizations in Tanzania and elsewhere in East Africa, including South Sudan.
-Steve holds a bachelor’s of science degree in engineering from Purdue University and a masters of science in management from the School for International Training in Vermont.
+Before he started as regional director with Maryknoll Lay Missioners in 2018, he managed public health and rural livelihood development programs for small and large international nonprofit organizations in Tanzania and elsewhere in East Africa, including South Sudan.
+Steve holds a bachelor of science degree in engineering from Purdue University and a master of science in management from the School for International Training in Vermont.
 He continues lifelong learning through coursework in human resources, finance, management, positive psychology and writing.